 Dune also combines the personal and political in a tale about devotion and treachery as House Atreides battles the schemes of the opposing House Harkonnen, which formerly oversaw the spice harvesting.
 As he plots the overthrow of Leto and his clan in a violent and deadly coup, Stellan Skarsgrd’s grotesque, slug-like Baron Vladimir Harkonnen makes for an excellent enemy, combining elements of Colonel Kurtz in Apocalypse Now with Jabba the Hutt.

 Although the plot of Dune is fascinating, it’s the world-building that will blow your mind.
 Elite-level production design, costumes, and visual effects are all expertly crafted to bring Villeneuve’s gripping portrayal of Herbert to life.
 This science fiction is meant to be completely lost in, from the suits used to recycle the body’s moisture in the desert to the helicopters with rotor blades that flap like mosquito wings.

 However, there is a wealth of information to investigate if you want to delve deeper into Herbert’s world.
 It’s important to remember that Herbert passed away after Chapterhouse: Dune, which had a shocking cliffhanger.
 Twenty years later, a sequel based on the author’s notes was written by Kevin J. Anderson and the author’s son, Brian Herbert.
 If you decide to do so, the reading order for the books is listed below.
 There is a lot of information to take in.

 Tweets of the people who read the first Dune book:

-Kaloethina said that she might need this in her adulthood.
+Kaloethina said that they might need this in their adulthood.

 Source from Twitter